top of page

 Directions:

-2. Take 2 harder type of pears (I tend to use D’ Anjou) and peel them with a vegetable peeler or knife.
-Cut in half and remove the core with an apple corer or you can cut the peeled pear into quarters and cut the core out.
+2. Take 2 harder types of pears (I tend to use D’ Anjou) and peel them with a vegetable peeler or knife.
+Cut in half and remove the core with an apple core, or you can cut the peeled pear into quarters and cut the core out.

-3. Place the pear in the simmering simple syrup and cover with a cloth, so they stay submerged, you might have to adjust the heat up so the pot is simmering.
+3. Place the pear in the simmering simple syrup and cover with a cloth so it stays submerged.
+You might have to adjust the heat so the pot is simmering.

-4. Depending on the size of the pears this will probably take about 20 minutes, the way you will know they are done is if you can easily stick a knife into them.
+4. Depending on the size of the pears, this will probably take about 20 minutes.
+You will know they are done if you can easily stick a knife into them.

-5. When done immediately remove from syrup and cool on a plate.
-If you think they are over cooked put them on a plate and immediately put in the refrigerator.
+5. When done, immediately remove from the syrup and cool on a plate.
+If you think they are overcooked, immediately put them on a plate in the refrigerator.

-6. The simple syrup can be used in other recipes or even a cocktail, keep refrigerated, and this will last quite a while.
+6. The simple syrup can be used in other recipes or a cocktail.
+Keep it refrigerated, and this will last quite a while.

 Mustard Vinaigrette

-I have never seen a mustard vinaigrette at the store, so the recipe is below.
-You can also buy a dressing (not balsamic), here is one at TJ’s that would be great.
+I have never seen a mustard vinaigrette at the store, so I've included the recipe below.
+You can also buy a dressing (not balsamic).

 Equipment Needed: